johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

 #### Remove a Table

 - Step 1 (no migration): Remove all references to the table in the application code
+- Step 2 (migration): If the table is referenced by ForeignKeys or ManyToMany relationships, remove those fields first following the steps in the [Remove a Field](#remove-a-field) section.
+If these relationships cross Django apps, ensure the migration that removes the field from the database runs before the migration that deletes the table by adding an explicit migration dependency.
-- Step 2 (migration): Remove the table from the database
+- Step 3 (migration): Remove the table from the database.
+Unlike removing a field, the table can be removed from both the project state and the database in a single migration since all references to it are removed.

 #### Add a Constraint